-- 2.12 Section 115E of the Highways Act 1980 enables the relevant highway authority (Worcestershire County Council) to grant a person permission to use objects or structures on, in or over the highway: - for a purpose which will result in the production of income; - for the purpose of providing a centre for advice or information; or - for the purpose of advertising. - 2.13 Section 115E (5) of the Highways Act 1980 states: - "A council may not under this section grant a person permission to do anything which is capable of being authorised by a pavement licence under section 1 of the Business and Planning Act 2020" - 2.14 Therefore, where someone is wishing to place removeable furniture on part of a relevant highway in circumstances that fall in scope of the Business and Planning Act 2020, they must apply for a pavement licence under that legislation. - 2.15 In circumstances where someone wishes to use objects or structures on the highway that are not within scope of the Business and Planning Act 2020, they will not be able to apply for a pavement licence but may be able to obtain permission under section 115E of the Highways Act 1980.
-Any such requests for permission must be made to Worcestershire County Council.
+- 2.12 Section 115E of the Highways Act 1980 enables the relevant highway authority (Worcestershire County Council) to grant a person permission to use objects or structures on, in or over the highway: - for a purpose which will result in the production of income; - for the purpose of providing a centre for advice or information; or - for the purpose of advertising. - 2.13 However, section 115E (5) of the Highways Act 1980 states that:

+"A council may not under this section grant a person permission to do anything which is capable of being authorised by a pavement licence under section 1 of the Business and Planning Act 2020"

+- 2.14 Therefore, where someone is wishing to place removeable furniture on part of a relevant highway in circumstances that fall in scope of the Business and Planning Act 2020, they must apply for a pavement licence under that legislation. - 2.15 In circumstances where someone wishes to use objects or structures on the highway that are not within scope of the Business and Planning Act 2020, they will not be able to apply for a pavement licence, but may be able to obtain permission under section 115E of the Highways Act 1980.
+Any such requests for permission must be made to Worcestershire County Council who are the relevant highway authority for the area.